Entrepreneur Death and Startup Performance

-What are the most critical factors for the growth and survival of nascent firm?
-We use deaths of several hundred entrepreneurs as a source of exogenous variation of entrepreneur engagement, and find large and sustained effects of entrepreneurs at all levels of the firm performance and firm size distribution.
-The mean effect on sales and assets is about 50 percent.
-We find large effects of entrepreneur death until the startup is about seven years old.
+How large is entrepreneurs' personal importance to startups?
+We use the death of nearly 1,500 entrepreneurs as a source of variation, and find large and sustained negative effects on growth and profitability.
+For small startups, the effects go mainly via firm survival, while for larger startups the effects are mainly on firm growth.
+For larger startups, the mean effect on sales is about 50 percent.
 The effects appear to be driven by entrepreneur specialness rather than leadership transition; the effects of death of entrepreneur-managers is economically and statistically stronger than the death of managers that are not entrepreneurs.

 Keywords: entrepreneurship, firm performance, human capital